z336/blog/src/pages/notes/how-to-build-this-website.md

 ### Run the setup wizard

-I use Astro's <code>create astro</code> setup wizard in my terminal:
+I use Astro's `create astro` setup wizard in my terminal:

 ```bash
 npm create astro@latest -- --template minimal
 ```

-Astro also supports <code>pnpm</code> and <code>Yarn</code>, so knock yourself out if you would rather work with one of those tools.
+Astro also supports `pnpm` and `Yarn`, so knock yourself out if you would rather work with one of those tools.

 ### Create pages, layouts, and components